Here at Hostinger we value our customers time and are always trying to be as efficient as possible.

 The plain HTTP 503 response may not be very informative to the end user (it can be caused by some other reasons as well, for example, from custom backend script), so I thought, how can we reduce the confusion and provide more clarity?
 We do have a lot of data from CloudLinux LVE module, it’s just a matter of means to show it to the Customer Success team, and communicating it to the customer.

-I found this little plugin for our Slack bot which nicely integrates with Grafana metrics platform that we use regularly.
-I will not describe in detail the setup process, as it’s very well documented on their Github page.
-It took just a few steps to deploy the plugin via Chef and setup Amazon S3 bucket for storing the screenshots from Grafana.
+I found this little plugin for our Slack bot which nicely integrates with our Grafana metrics platform.
+Installation is pretty straight forward, you just need to follow the instructions from their Github page.
+It took a few extra steps on our side, since I deployed the plugin via Chef and setup an Amazon S3 bucket for storing the screenshots from Grafana.

-Now, our Support guys and gals can access all limit metrics just writing one command to the Slack bot:
+Our CS team can access all the metrics just by writing one command to the Slack bot: